mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

     >[!NOTE]
     >
-    >From the October 2021 release, it is not possible anymore to define a forward email addresse from the [!DNL Journey Optimizer] user interface.
-If you want all emails received by [!DNL Journey Optimizer] for the delegated subdomain to be forwarded to a specific  email address, contact the [Adobe Customer Care Support Team](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){target="_blank"}.
+    >You cannot define a forward email addresse from the [!DNL Journey Optimizer] user interface.
+If you want all emails received by [!DNL Journey Optimizer] for the delegated subdomain to be forwarded to a specific email address, contact [Adobe Customer Care](https://helpx.adobe.com/enterprise/admin-guide.html/enterprise/using/support-for-experience-cloud.ug.html){target="_blank"}.

     ![](../assets/preset-header.png)

     >[!NOTE]
     >
-    >Names must begin with a letter (A-Z).
-It can only contain alpha-numeric characters.
+    >Names must begin with a letter (A-Z) and can only contain alpha-numeric characters.
 You can also use underscore `_`, dot`.` and hyphen `-` characters.

-1. Configure the **email retry parameters**.
+1. Configure the **Email retry parameters**.
 By default, the [retry time period](retries.md#retry-duration) is set to 84 hours, but you can adjust this setting to better suit your needs.

     ![](../assets/preset-retry-paramaters.png)